-Subrecipients will be required to provide quarterly reports and attend status meetings with assigned staff, as requested, throughout project implementation.
+Subrecipients will be required to provide monthly and quarterly reports and attend status meetings with assigned staff, as requested, throughout project implementation.
+Once an award is made, subrecipients will be notified of additional reporting requirements as it relates to each specific project.
+For example, schedule and milestone updates.